Chocolate Chip Pudding Cookies

 Instructions

-- Use a cookie scoop (or two spoons) to drop 1 tablespoon sized cookie dough balls onto cookie sheets (lined with parchment paper if not non-stick).
+• Use a cookie scoop (or two spoons) to drop 1 tablespoon sized cookie dough balls onto prepared cookie sheets.
 Bake chocolate chip cookies for 10-11 minutes until edges are golden brown but centers are still soft.
 They will continue cooking as they cool on the baking sheet and wire cooling rack.

-- Cool your gooey chocolate chip cookies on the baking sheet for 3 minutes then transfer them to a wire cooling rack to continue cooling completely.
+• Cool chocolate chip cookies on the baking sheet for 3 minutes then transfer them to a wire cooling rack to continue cooling completely.

 Notes